 - A University of California study on the cancer-preventative qualities of green tea concluded that you could probably attain the desired level of polyphenols by drinking merely two cups per day.

 How can you make sense of these conflicting claims?
 Given all the evidence, it is probably safe to aim for drinking four to five cups of green tea daily.
 If you're a real devotee, by all means, drink more; but whether or not you'll derive added health benefits remains to be determined by further research.

 How to Brew a Cup of Green Tea

 Producing the perfect cup of green tea is a tricky process.
 If not handled properly, those same polyphenols that provide health benefits can ruin the flavor, making the tea taste "grassy."
 It's particularly important not to over-brew green tea.
 While it's best to follow the manufacturer's instructions for each variety of green tea, here are some general instructions:

 - Use one tea bag, or 2 to 4 grams of tea*, per cup.

 - Fill a kettle with cold water and bring to a boil.

-- After unplugging the kettle, allow it to stand for up to 3 minutes.
+- After unplugging or turning off the kettle, allow the water to stand for up to 3 minutes.